hgtlzyc/PokemonDisplay/README.md

 Currently achieved:

+06/12/21 make the task able to "resume" after cancel the task( manually or app killed)

-Kill the app and then reopen will be able to restore the downloaded values and progress 06/11/21
+06/11/21 Kill the app and then reopen will be able to restore the downloaded values and progress

-Able to track, cancel, redo the download tasks 06/10/21
+06/10/21 Able to track, cancel, redo the download tasks

-Generic Property wrapper Cache system store any type conform to Codeable as json files 06/09/21
+06/09/21 Generic Property wrapper Cache system store any type conform to Codeable as json files

 Next:

-make the task able to "resume" after cancel the task( manually or app killed)
+call the actuall API

 Background: